Table of Contents

 Before we start our list, remember to speak to a health practitioner before starting a new exercise routine.
 While you aren’t going to give yourself a heart attack stretching your jaw, you may make the pain worse if there is structural damage.
 Once you have the okay, here some things to try.

 Hold your chin between your thumbs and forefingers.
-Consciously hold your chin in place while open and closing your mouth.
+Consciously hold your chin in place while open and closing your mouth to exercise the TMJ.
 This allows you to control the amount of resistance.
 You can hold your chin harder to make the exercise more difficult as your jaw is strengthened.

 Another variation is to hold your thumb like you are giving a thumbs up.
 Now point your thumb back toward your neck and push up under your chin.
 Use this to create resistance as you open and close your mouth.
 When you have your mouth open all the way, hold for a few seconds against the pressure before you close it and start the next rep.